ondemandenv/odmd-contracts-base/.odmd/SERVICE_PHASE_DEVELOPMENT_PATTERN.md

 - [x] **Basic Endpoints**: Core API endpoints returning MOCKED, schema-compliant responses only.
 - [x] **Storage Layer**: S3/DynamoDB with proper encryption (SSE-KMS) - for schemas and mock data only.
 - [x] **Event Integration**: SQS queues for mocked event publishing.
+- [x] **Master Mock Dataset (Conception)**: Authoritative dataset authored at ContractsLib implementation level (IDs/tokens/keys and per-UC flows) to be projected to services in 0B.
 ```

 **CRITICAL**: All endpoints must return **MOCKED DATA ONLY** - no business logic implementation.